Anatomy of a Backbend - Part 2

 - Shortness of breath

-And that's it for part 2 of our backbending series.
+And that's a wrap for part 2 of our backbending series.
 We are now on the home stretch.
-Join us over the next few weeks as we breakdown the rest of the backbend & delve into a range of conditioning exercises to help you bring out your best backbend.
+Join us in part three as we discuss the lower back and legs in our backbends.

 Lacking flexibility or experiencing difficulty with your backbending?